neoSnakex34/neoSnakex34/README.md

 ## What am I interested in?
 - Hardware
-- Operating Systems and Low Level stuff (gnu+linux <3)
+- Operating Systems and Low Level stuff
 - Cybersec
-- WebDev
+- Full Stack Web Dev
 - FLOSS software and Open Source community

 ## What have I worked with or am I working with rn?